pippinbarr/cart263-2021/topics/voices/annyang.md

 ## "Splats"

-When we were looking at the documentation we saw the idea that we can get annyang! to recognize **arbitrary** words by using a special syntax in the command that would then send what the user said to our function as an argument.
+When we were looking at the documentation we briefly saw the idea that we can get annyang! to recognize **arbitrary** words by using a special syntax in the command that would then send what the user said to our function as an argument.

 Let's try that out.